 Formerly detained Georgetown University postdoctoral researcher Badar Khan Suri asked a federal appeals court Sept.
-26 to reject the government’s request to redetain him, according to a Sept.
-29 press release.
+26 to reject the government’s request to redetain him.

-Khan Suri’s legal team pressed the Fourth Circuit Court of Appeals to uphold a lower court’s May 14 ruling that released him from detention while his immigration case proceeds.
+According to a Sept.
+29 press release, Khan Suri’s legal team pressed the 4th Circuit Court of Appeals to uphold a lower court’s May 14 ruling releasing him from detention while his immigration case proceeds.
 Though Khan Suri reached a settlement to reinstate his legal immigration status in August, the federal government’s case to deport him is ongoing.

-In a press release from the legal nonprofit American Civil Liberties Union (ACLU), which is representing him, Khan Suri said being detained again would be disruptive and unjust.
+In a press release from the legal nonprofit representing him, the American Civil Liberties Union (ACLU), Khan Suri said being detained again would be disruptive and unjust.

 “My children need me, my wife needs me, my academic community and students need me, and my research requires my full focus,” Khan Suri said in the release.
 “I humbly submit that I should not be punished for something I did not do, nor should I be made a tool for political gains — whether by the groups who initiated these attacks or by those who amplified the smear campaigns against me.”

-In early July, the Fourth Circuit denied the government’s motion to immediately redetain Khan Suri while his case against the government proceeds.
+In early July, the 4th Circuit denied the government’s motion to immediately redetain Khan Suri while his case against the government proceeds.

-Noor Zafar, senior staff attorney at the ACLU’s Immigrant Rights Project, said Khan Sur’s detainment was unconstitutional and never should have happened.
+Noor Zafar, senior staff attorney at the ACLU’s Immigrant Rights Project, said in a press release Khan Suri’s detainment was unconstitutional and never should have happened.

 “The government’s argument essentially boils down to the sweeping assertion that it can use immigration laws to silence speech it disagrees with and no federal district court has authority to review the constitutionality of its actions,” Zafar said in the release.
 “This dangerous and unprecedented argument not only chills Dr. Suri’s and his family’s speech but that of other noncitizens who seek to speak up in support of Palestinian rights.
 We are asking the court of appeals to reject this frightening proposal.”

-A U.S. Department of Homeland Security official testified in federal court in July that immigration officials investigated Khan Suri’s research, teaching and pro-Palestinian advocacy — but not his personal life — when deciding to detain him.
+A U.S. Department of Homeland Security (DHS) official testified in federal court in July that immigration officials investigated Khan Suri’s research, teaching and pro-Palestinian advocacy — but not his personal life — when deciding to detain him.
+In a Sept.
+30 ruling in that case, a federal judge found the federal government had unconstitutionally targeted pro-Palestinian protesters for protected speech, including Khan Suri.

 Khan Suri is currently teaching one Georgetown course, “Majoritarianism and Minority Rights in South Asia,” according to GU Experience, an internal platform for students and faculty.